Pakistani

 Khalid Sheikh Mohammed, a Pakistani who grew up in Kuwait, has been charged with conspiracy to commit terrorism, attacking civilians and civilian objects, causing serious bodily injury, murder and destruction of property in violation of the laws of war, hijacking, terrorism and providing material support for terrorism, for his alleged role in planning the 9/11 terrorist attacks.
-The government plans to try Mohammed with four others accused of being directly involved in planning the 9-11 attacks.
+The government is prosecuting Mohammed with four others accused of being involved in planning the 9-11 attacks.
 If convicted, he and the others face the death penalty.

 Serious concerns have been expressed over Mohammed's treatment while in US custody and the possible use of statements obtained through torture as evidence against him.
 During his Combatant Status Review Tribunal (CSRT) hearing on March 10, 2007, Mohammed claimed that he was tortured while in US custody and that as a result, he made false confessions about both himself and others.
 In addition, he alleged that his children were detained and abused as well.